lraulin/mypyutils/README.md

 Someday/Maybe list to reconsider later.
 By doing so, you have made a clear distinction between things you are committed to getting done, and those you aren't.

+I've found a great deal of procrastination is really procrastination of decision-making.
+Setting aside time regularly to make decisions, and separating thinking from doing, is a big part of what makes GTD so powerful.

 ## Capturing Ideas to Your Inbox